“People with dementia don’t feel pain.”

 Straight up, if persons with dementia look like they are in pain, they probably are.
 Period.
 There are outdated beliefs, such as people with dementia are less sensitive to pain, but that is utter nonsense.
 Also, this article does a nice job of discussing pain management in persons with dementia.

 There is a table with behaviors that convey pain.

 This other site is a pdf written by a physician from UNC – Pain Management in Dementia.

 First of all, a person with dementia may not be able to say, “I hurt,” the way you or I would.

 - rubbing the affected area,

 - becoming rigid or restricting their own movements,

 - and showing agitation (pushing the caregiver away, yelling, even thrashing).

 Once you see that the person with dementia is feeling pain, what next?
-That topic will be handled in tomorrow’s blog.
+That topic will be handled in next week’s blog.